Five Ways to Succeed as a Remote Worker

 One of the most important things you can do as a remote worker is to engage in company socializing.
 Most business socials for at-home workers will be remote, but don’t assume this means you can’t build valuable relationships or experience a sense of community.
 Many remote workers find that online happy hours, team-building activities, and work-related group chats help them feel less isolated.

-For example, at Cerity, we take the approach of giving team members a question ahead of time to answer during the happy hour, relating to a particular theme.
+For example, at Cerity, we take the approach of giving team s a question ahead of time to answer during the happy hour, relating to a particular theme.
 Costumes, wigs, and masks are encouraged.

 Cerity understands the challenges that many businesses are facing as they shift to remote work due to COVID-19.
 We are here to support business owners, and we’re committed to our mission of helping organizations find more nimble solutions to meet their business goals.
 We offer a faster, more affordable, and more flexible way to get a workers’ comp quote to help business owners focus their attention on more important things — keeping their business running.
 Get a free workers’ compensation quote with our free online quote tool.